mariaioan/connectome_analysis/README.md

 This repository offers:
   - package installation of the [male](https://reiserlab.github.io/male-drosophila-visual-system-connectome/) and [female](https://codex.flywire.ai/?dataset=fafb) connectomes in _Drosophila_
   - how to access connectomes programmatically in python
-    - accessing moprphology, connections, synapse numbers, and neurotransmitter type in jupyter notebook
+    - accessing connections, synapse numbers, and neurotransmitter type in jupyter notebook

 ### Installation:
 1. Requirements